HenrySchwerdt/bsc/README.md

 ```

 ### Rekursion
 Currently you can only create int functions that return an integer.
-Soon there will be other types and build in std.
+Soon there will be other <type>s and build in std.
 ```bs
 // Example for Fib in BlockScript fn fib(n) Int {